tgarc/xyz_scanner/README.md

 LabView software package for automated data collection of plate response to ultrasonic pulses.
-Integrates serial communication with 3 axis scanner using allen bradley digital servo's and oscilloscope data collection using a Cleverscope.
+Integrates serial communication with 3 axis scanner using allen bradley digital servos and oscilloscope data collection using a Cleverscope.